freeCodeCamp/devdocs/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug report

 <!--
-Verify this steps before writing a new issue
+Verify this steps before writing a new issue:

- - Update to the most recent master release; the bug may already be fixed.

  - Search for existing issues; it's possible someone has already encountered this bug.
 -->